gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 }
 ```

-For every control described in [Stock Controls](stock_controls.md) an example on how that control can be used with the event loop and the type of events it emits will be presented.
+For every control described in [Stock Controls](stock_controls.md), an example of how that control can be used with the event loop and the type of events it emits is presented.